 Your Core Values – These are the values that are at the core of your being.
 They represent who and how you are in everything you do.
 Once established they do not change.

-Your Ideal Life Vision Statement – This is a brief, powerfully inspiring, broadly encompassing statement of your ideal life, how you live it every day, and how your dream business delivers the life and lifestyle you want.
+Your Personal Mission Statement – This is a brief, powerfully inspiring, broadly encompassing statement of your ideal life, how you live it every day, and how your dream business delivers the life and lifestyle you want.

 Your Dream Business Mission Statement – This is a brief, powerfully inspiring, broadly encompassing statement of your dream business and why it exists.